 When 69-year old William2 from Dallas decided to buy his first home, his three kids in their 30s and 40s were not initially on board.
 William had been a lifelong renter with his late wife.
 His kids thought the 30 year mortgage would be something they’d have to deal with eventually.

 Luckily, William had a spotless credit record, so getting a loan was no trouble and he went ahead.
 Seven years later, he’s 76 and still enjoying his one floor, two bedroom, two bathroom house in Old Lake Highlands.

 “I’ve never been happier,” William explained.
 “I feel more relaxed and more secure now in my own home rather than having to rent from a landlord.”
 Even his kids admit that it was the right thing for him.

-If you do your homework by researching all of the financing options and taking a close and realistic look at your personal finances, you can make an educated decision and achieve your retirement and home ownership goals.
-Whether it is an opportunity to purchase their first home after years of renting, buying a second vacation home, downsizing to a smaller retirement home, or making an investment in a good market, older adults can finance a home at any age without a mortgage age limit!
+If you research all of the financing options and take a close and realistic look at your personal finances, you can make an educated decision and achieve your retirement and home ownership goals.
+Whether it is an opportunity to purchase their first home after years of renting, buy a second vacation home, downsize to a smaller retirement home, or make an investment in a good market, older adults can finance a home at any age without a mortgage age limit!

 About the Author:

 If you’re interested in a mortgage purchase loan, refinance loan, or home renovation loan, Jeff Berman with PrimeLending offers many different home loan products for a wide variety of financial situations.
 With over 25 years’ experience in the mortgage industry, Jeff Berman is an expert mortgage lender.
 In his career he has originated or managed in the tens of thousands of loans.
 Get in touch today to learn more about your options!
 Simply contact Jeff Berman “The Mortgage Go To Guy” at 214-989-7700 or complete this form.